dell/OpenManage-Enterprise/docs/API.md

 Script to create a new static group

 #### Description
-This script exercises the OME REST API to create a new static group.
+This script uses the OME REST API to create a new static group.
 The user is responsible for adding devices to the group once the group has been successfully created.
 For authentication X-Auth is used over Basic Authentication